The following are the steps for accessing Linux code samples:

 Note: To execute the precompiled TPTAPI applications available in \sample\runsamp directory:

-For example, to run a 32-bit TPTAPI application built on Linux, issue this command at the command prompt:
+For example, to run a 32-bit TPTAPI application built on OS X, issue the following command at the prompt:

 ./runsamp_macos_32 tdpid userid password